kerberos-io/vault/kubernetes/README.md

     kubectl apply -f openebs-operator.yaml

 Once done it should start installing several resources in the `openebs` namespace.
 If all resources are created successfully we can launch the `helm install` for MongoDB.

+### Proceed with managed Kubernetes

+Now you're done with installing the self-hosted prerequisites, you should be able to proceed with the [A. Managed Kubernetes](#a-managed-kubernetes) section.
+This will install all the remaining resources.